Schloool/json-to-html-bookmark-parser/README.md

 ## How to use

 Download the project and open the index.html from your file-explorer.
-Drag-and-drop your .json-File into the white box and downlaod your file comfortably.
+Drag-and-drop your .json-File into the white box and download your file comfortably.